awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancers.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation pane, under **LOAD BALANCING**, choose **Load Balancers**\.
+1. In the navigation pane, choose **Load Balancers**\.

 1. Select the name of the load balancer to open its details page\.

 1. On the **Attributes** tab, choose **Edit**\.

-1. On the **Edit load balancer attributes** page, turn **Deletion protection** on, and then choose **Save changes**\.
+1. Under **Configuration**, turn on **Deletion protection**\.

+1. Choose **Save changes**\.

 **To disable deletion protection using the console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation pane, under **LOAD BALANCING**, choose **Load Balancers**\.
+1. In the navigation pane, choose **Load Balancers**\.

 1. Select the name of the load balancer to open its details page\.

 1. On the **Attributes** tab, choose **Edit**\.

-1. On the **Edit load balancer attributes** page, turn **Deletion protection** off, and then choose **Save changes**\.
+1. Under **Configuration**, turn on **Deletion protection**\.

+1. Choose **Save changes**\.

 **To enable or disable deletion protection using the AWS CLI**
 Use the [modify\-load\-balancer\-attributes](https://docs.aws.amazon.com/cli/latest/reference/elbv2/modify-load-balancer-attributes.html) command with the `deletion_protection.enabled` attribute\.

 ## Connection idle timeout<a name="connection-idle-timeout"></a>

 For each TCP request that a client makes through a Network Load Balancer, the state of that connection is tracked\.
 If no data is sent through the connection by either the client or target for longer than the idle timeout, the connection is closed\.
-If a client or a target sends data after the idle timeout period elapses, it receives a TCP RST packet to indicate that the connection is no longer valid\.
+If a client or target sends data after the idle timeout period elapses, it receives a TCP RST packet to indicate that the connection is no longer valid\.

 We set the idle timeout value for TCP flows to 350 seconds\.
 You can't modify this value\.
 Clients or targets can use TCP keepalive packets to reset the idle timeout\.
 Keepalive packets sent to maintain TLS connections can't contain data or payload\.

 When a TLS listener receives a TCP keepalive packet from either a client or a target, the load balancer generates TCP keepalive packets and sends them to both the front\-end and back\-end connections every 20 seconds\.
 You can't modify this behavior\.

-While UDP is connectionless, the load balancer maintains UDP flow state based on the source and destination IP addresses and ports, ensuring that packets that belong to the same flow are consistently sent to the same target\.
+While UDP is connectionless, the load balancer maintains UDP flow state based on the source and destination IP addresses and ports\.
+This ensures that packets that belong to the same flow are consistently sent to the same target\.
 After the idle timeout period elapses, the load balancer considers the incoming UDP packet as a new flow and routes it to a new target\.
 Elastic Load Balancing sets the idle timeout value for UDP flows to 120 seconds\.

 EC2 instances must respond to a new request within 30 seconds in order to establish a return path\.